Why Theresa May Announced Snap Election

 UKIP, who gained the third highest vote share in 2015, yet won only one seat, welcomed the decision to take the party’s “positive message to the country.”
 Yet leader Paul Nuttall also called May’s decision “cynical” accusing her of being motivated only by the “weakness” of the Labour Party.

 The public response appears to be positive to this snap election too.
-An informal poll on The Telegraph website shows 80% of the general public is in support of Theresa May’s decision.
+An informal poll on The Telegraph website shows 80 percent of the general public is in support of Theresa May’s decision.

 Timeline For UK Election